 only source of income.

-involve your family.
-You could educate your family and neighbors about bees so they would not be afraid with bees
+where you could involve your family.
+You could educate your family and neighbors about bees so they would not be

-all the time.
+afraid with bees all the time.
 With beekeeping, you can expect to harvest about 40-60 lbs. of honey every year.
-With a good

-location, you could get about 100 lbs.
-Having jars of honey could go a long way, you could sell it or even exchange
+With a good location, you could get about 100 lbs.
+Having jars of honey could go a long way, you could sell it or

 Honey is not the only thing that can be collected from the hives.
 You could collect beeswax to make candles and